 The four young men who died February 1942 were part of ‘E’ Coy, Matthews was the only Old Fairbridgian in Reinforcements in ‘E’ Coy to survive Fall of Singapore.

-There were two Old Fairidgians who were Taken on Strength Woodside Camp, South Australia 5 October 1941.
+There were two Old Fairbridgians who were Taken on Strength Woodside Camp, South Australia 5 October 1941.
 King (KIA Korea) and Tanner.

 After the war, those who were not married and without family returned to Fairbridge to stay.
 The below photos (from Cowboy Matthews Collection) show many ‘recreational’ aspects of these men living life after the Forces and after surviving life as a POW!